YuanGongND/ast/README.md

 Ensemble model 2-4 achieves `0.475 mAP`, Ensemble model 2-7 achieves and `0.485 mAP`.
 You can download these models at one click using `ast/egs/audioset/download_models.sh`.
 Once you download the model, you can try `ast/egs/audioset/ensemble.py`, you need to change the `eval_data_path` and `mdl_list` to run it.
 We attached our ensemble log in `/ast/egs/audioset/exp/ensemble-s.log` and `ensemble-m.log`.

 If you want to finetune AudioSet-pretrained AST model on your task, you can simply set the `audioset_pretrain=True` when you create the AST model, it will automatically download model 1 (`0.459 mAP`).
 In our ESC-50 recipe, AudioSet pretraining is used.

+## Use Pretrained Model For Downstream Tasks

+You can use the pretrained AST model for your own dataset.
+There are two ways to doing so.

+You can of course only take ``ast/src/models/ast_models.py``, set ``audioset_pretrain=True``, and use it with your training pipeline, the only thing need to take care of is the input normalization, we normalize our input to 0 mean and 0.5 std.
+To use the pretrained model, you should roughly normalize the input to this range.
+You can check ``ast/src/get_norm_stats.py`` to see how we compute the stats, or you can try using our AudioSet normaliztion ``input_spec = (input_spec + 4.26) / (4.57 * 2)``.
+Using your own training pipeline might be easier if you already have a good one.

+If you want to use our training pipeline, you would need to modify below for your new dataset.
+1. You need to create a json file, and a label index for your dataset, see ``ast/egs/audioset/data/`` for an example.
+2. In ``/your_dataset/run.sh``, you need to specify the data json file path, the SpecAug parameters (``freqm`` and ``timem``, we recommend to mask 48 frequency bins out of 128, and 20% of your time frames), the mixup rate (i.e., how many samples are mixup samples), batch size, initial learning rate, etc. Please see ``ast/egs/[audioset,esc50,speechcommands]/run.sh]`` for samples.
+3. In ``ast/src/run.py``, line 60-65, you need to add the normalization stats, the input frame length, and if noise augmentation is needed for your dataset.
+Also take a look at line 101-127 if you have a seperate validation set.
+4. In ``ast/src/traintest.`` line 55-82, you need to specify the learning rate scheduler, metrics, warmup setting and the optimizer for your task.

+To summarize, to use our training pipeline, you need to creat data files and modify the above three python scripts.
+You can refer to our ESC-50 and Speechcommands recipes.

  ## Contact
 If you have a question, please bring up an issue (preferred) or send me an email yuangong@mit.edu.